Geraldo Rivera urges the Trump administration to 'fight the Democrats every step of the way'

 HOUSE PANEL VOTES TO HOLD BARR IN CONTEMPT, AS TRUMP ASSERTS EXECUTIVE PRIVILEGE OVER MUELLER FILES

-House Speaker Nancy Pelosi, D-Calif., said she agree with House Judiciary Committee Chairman Jerrold Nadler’s statement that the U.S. is currently facing a “constitutional crisis” after the panel voted to hold Attorney General William Barr in contempt of Congress on Wednesday.
+House Speaker Nancy Pelosi, D-Calif., said she agrees with House Judiciary Committee Chairman Jerrold Nadler’s statement that the U.S. is currently facing a “constitutional crisis” after the panel voted to hold Attorney General William Barr in contempt of Congress on Wednesday.

 “This administration wants to have a constitutional crisis because they do not respect the oath of office that they take,” Pelosi said on Capitol Hill on Thursday.